 You can make a simple but effective indoor antenna for the FM broadcast band with television rabbit ears.
-The antenna takes advantage of the widespread use of circular polarization for FM signals.
+The antenna takes advantage of the widespread use of circular polarization for FM broadcast signals.
 It is easy to rotate to exploit deep response nulls for right-circular, left-circular, horizontal, and vertical fields.
 This lets you reject co-channel or adjacent-channel interference regardless of transmit polarization.
 It also lets you minimize multipath distortion of circularly polarized signals by nulling reflections of opposite circularity.
 The antenna delivers maximum signal at the low end of the band.
 You can optimize the response higher in frequency by shortening the telescoping rods.

 To form the recommended geometry, extend the Sony rods to full length (43″ as measured from the swivel joint).
 Then angle the rods so that the tips are 40″ apart, forming an angle of 54° between the rods.
 This geometry resonates the antenna at 90 MHz when matched as described below.
 Mismatch loss is less than 0.7 dB from 88 to 92 MHz.